konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 Restore the backup SSL that is stored in the S3 bucket and avoid re-issuing new certificates.

 ```
+Command used to restore existing saved to recycle certificates on a newer re-installation on an already used domain.

 Usage:
   kubefirst restoreSSL [flags]